-It can be hard to find time to get everyone on the same call, so we thrive on asynchronous feedback.
+It can be hard to find time to get everyone on the same call, and we deeply understand the difference between synchronous vs asynchronous communication, so we thrive on async feedback.
 By sending a loom, the designer making a request can easily walk through what they need feedback on in a visual way.
 Plus, talking through things is always easier and more personal than sending long paragraphs of text!

 When you're unsure about how to execute the design details or have a question about how your project should look or behave, using a video message to walk through your question gives the recipient all of the information they need in order to answer accordingly.
 Show the nitty gritty details in a video to gain alignment asynchronously without having to describe what you're trying to accomplish with text.

 Share design tricks

 When you find a new design trick or figure out an issue that you've been stumped on, a loom is a great way to document and share your findings amongst your team.
 Sometimes sharing a simple tip can improve your entire workflow!

 Facilitate better cross-team collaboration

 One of the best ways to showcase exactly what you want to report to your engineers is to record a loom to illustrate any bugs regarding technical issues, user experience, or visual design.
 Doing so provides clarity and step-by-step context of what you did to get there, and it saves so much time that you would typically spend writing up the problem.

 Instead of daily stand ups, we use Loom to give updates to our team on the progress we've made.
 This allows product managers and engineers to see the progress being made — and as a bonus, because you’re able to visually see how the designs are changing, it stimulates conversations around functionality and technical questions that lead to better solutions!